The UK Ancestry Visa for Australians

 Documents needed to apply for this visa

-When applying for a Youth Mobility Scheme visa for the UK as an Australian citizen, you’ll need to provide the following documents:
+When applying for a UK Ancestry visa as an Australian citizen, you’ll need to provide the following documents:

 - A valid passport